Here are our animals!

 We have several species of tarantulas that can occasionally come to programs, but they would not be removed from their enclosures for their safety.
 They are beautiful and awesome to watch eat.

-We also have 3 dogs, Serama chickens, ducks, a canary, fish, and assorted isopods.
+We also have 2 dogs, Serama chickens, a cockatiel, fish, and assorted isopods.
 Yes, it's a zoo!

 We use cookies to analyze traffic and optimize your website experience.
 By accepting, you acknowledge that these banners are annoying and your data will be aggregated with all other user data.